mr-ai-7/AeroInspect-AI/Context.md

 ---

-## Competitor Research

-We researched solutions such as:

-* viAct
-* Everguard.ai
-* Smartvid.io
-* Intenseye

 Most existing solutions focus on enterprise-scale deployments.
 Our MVP focuses on delivering a practical and scalable inspection platform that demonstrates immediate value while remaining extensible for future integrations with drones, CCTV systems, and edge devices.